awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

-# Cold storage for Amazon Elasticsearch Service<a name="cold-storage"></a>
+# Cold storage for Amazon OpenSearch Service<a name="cold-storage"></a>

-Cold storage lets you store any amount of infrequently accessed or historical data on your Amazon Elasticsearch Service \(Amazon ES\) domain and analyze it on demand, at a lower cost than other storage tiers\.
+Cold storage lets you store any amount of infrequently accessed or historical data on your Amazon OpenSearch Service domain and analyze it on demand, at a lower cost than other storage tiers\.
 Cold storage is appropriate if you need to do periodic research or forensic analysis on your older data\.
 Practical examples of data suitable for cold storage include infrequently accessed logs, data that must be preserved to meet compliance requirements, or logs that have historical value\.

 Similar to [UltraWarm](ultrawarm.md) storage, cold storage is backed by Amazon S3\.
 When you need to query cold data, you can selectively attach it to existing UltraWarm nodes\.
 You can manage the migration and lifecycle of your cold data manually or with Index State Management policies\.